raydenlim/tp/docs/DeveloperGuide.md

 ### Edit comments

-1. Edit an assignment comment with _valid parameters_
+1. Editing an assignment comment with _valid parameters_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editcomment 1 as/Functional Expressionism c/Good job!`
       Expected: Comment of the specified assignment has been edited to "Good job!".

-2. Edit an assignment comment with _invalid index_
+2. Editing an assignment comment with _invalid index_
    1. Test case: `editcomment 0 as/Functional Expressionism c/Good job!`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment comment is not edited. <br> Reason: The person index provided does not exist.

-3. Edit an assignment comment with _invalid assignment name_
+3. Editing an assignment comment with _invalid assignment name_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editcomment 1 as/Finding Boyd c/Good job!`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment comment is not edited. <br> Reason: The assignment name does not exist.

-4. Edit an assignment comment with _invalid comment_
+4. Editing an assignment comment with _invalid comment_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editcomment 1 as/Functional Expressionism c/`